 4. Emphasize and model core values

 Communicating your business’s unique core values to your employees early and often helps to encourage a culture where employees understand and embody the values.
 Core values can include a positive attitude, high-quality customer service, open communication— whatever works well for your business and your goals.
+Your business’ internal processes should also reflect your company’s core values.
 If you’re not sure where to start, check out The Muse’s five-step guide to choosing core values.

 Consider these ways of engaging employees in the core values of your business: